TheSmike/mario-inc-exercise/README.md

 There is a sample of device and info data into the `src/test/resources/test_data/sample_data` folder.
 Each other folder in `src/test/resources/test_data/` should be used to a specific test case (like `duplicates_on_different_dates`).
-Consider using `SparkSessionFactory.getSession("local")` to make your own test.
+Consider using `SparkSessionFactory.getSession(LOCAL)` to make your own test.

 ## Example of usage